axiros/terminal_markdown_viewer/README.md

 ### Lastly

 *sorry for the aggressive promotion of setdefaultencoding in the example shot, hope it does not hurt anybody's feelings;-) I'm only on posix and don't deal with last century encodings.
-Py2's text handling with it just rocks, far better than on 3, imho.*
+Py2's text handling with it just rocks.*